English

 English in KS3.

-Whenever I think about English, I think about this painting from one of my favourite street artists Wrdsmith.
+Whenever we think about English, we think about this painting from one of our favourite street artists Wrdsmith.
 Its sentiment is so simple, so playful and yet so profound.
 It has the alphabet stamped out in american typewriter font in a letter by letter basis and on the final rectangle it states, “This is my palette.
 A mere 26 deep.
 Yet the possibilities are endless.”
-To me this piece of art is emblematic of everything I hold dear about English as a subject: the ability to craft and build, redraft and edit, play with and enjoy both the written and spoken word until something new is created.
+To our children this piece of art is emblematic of everything we hold dear about English as a subject: the ability to craft and build, redraft and edit, play with and enjoy both the written and spoken word until something new is created.
 Something that the writer can be proud of, something that can be analysed, discussed and reinterpreted through a number of different viewpoints and that can challenge our perspectives.

 One of Britain’s famous and current poets, John Cooper Clarke (also known as the Bard of Salford) stated in his autobiography that once his poems were published, he felt they were mocking him as he could always see a way that they could be improved.
 Reading these words written by somebody admired for their talent in working with and delivering words resonates deeply with his audience.
 (Watch the video included here that shows just how captivating his delivery is - https://www.youtube.com/watch?v=C0vAqxbyrSg ).
 It showcases the importance of searching for the perfect word and about how words can dance across the page and sound like music, but the same selection of words with a few careful alterations can change the atmosphere entirely.
 It conjures up an image of the word ‘wordplay’ and how to a perfectionist such as John Cooper Clarke, the publishing of his poems actually signified the end of him being able to play with that small selection of words and that this was not something for him to be happy about as for him, playtime was over.
 Who of us can truly say that we enjoy playtime coming to an end?